architect/arc.codes/src/views/docs/en/guides/frontend/sessions.md

   _ttl TTL
 ```

-Run `npx create` to generate the session database tables.
 Next opt your Lambda functions into using that table by overriding `SESSION_TABLE_NAME`:

 ```bash
 npx env staging SESSION_TABLE_NAME jwe